-- Enroll the person in the Alzheimer's Association's Safe Return Program.
+- Enroll the person in the MedicAlert®+Alzheimer's Association Safe Return® Program.
 If people with AD wander away from home, this program can help get them home safely (www.alz.org). - Talk to the doctor about any serious behavior or emotional problems, such as hitting, biting, depression, or hallucinations.

-See page 96 for more information about these problems and some medicines that may help.
+See page 75 for more information about behavior problems and some medicines that may help.